albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 ## JavaScript
 JavaScript makes sure our page knows how to function and react.
 There are different frameworks for JavaScript, like React.js and vue.js, but this class will be focusing on vanilla JavaScript with ES7+ standards.
 All JavaScript must be contained within a script tag.
 In our `<head>` tag, let's add a `<script></script>` tag.

 Sometimes it also becomes important to put JavaScript in the footer tag, why is that?
-It is because if you have JavaScript functions where the page needs to load first, then putting after the `</body>` becomes necessary.
+Sometimes you need JavaScript functions to run after the body loads, so putting `<script>` after the `</body>` becomes necessary.
 This will be relevant when we bring in Leaflet.js.

-### Let's a variable go!
+### Let's a-(variable)-go!
 Remember how we had field types in QGIS?
 Like, double, float and string?
 In programming languages we call those "types."
-With JavaScript, variables become assigned types.
-We'll discuss more next week, but JavaScript starts introducing the concept of variables and delcarations.
+With JavaScript, variables are automatically assigned types based on their declaration.
+We'll discuss more next week, but is a quick introducing the concept of variables and declarations.

 This is an example of a declaration:
 ```js
 var day = 8;
 var name = "Albert";
 ```
 Here `day` is a **number** type and `name` is a **string** type.
-Each type has certain properties with them, for example you can add **numbers** together using something like `day + day`, but you **cannot** add strings, `name + name`.
+Each type has certain properties with them, for example you can add **numbers** together using something like `day + day`, but you adding strings will simply concatenate and not total them.

 Important note, that with JavaScript ES7, we no longer use `var`, but instead `let` and `const` to declare variables.
 They get declared in the same way: